lammps/lammps/doc/src/Packages_details.rst

 ----------

-.. _PKG-USER-MEAMC:
+.. _PKG-MEAM:

-USER-MEAMC package
+MEAM package
 ------------------

 **Contents:**

 A pair style for the modified embedded atom (MEAM) potential translated from the Fortran version in the (obsolete) MEAM package to plain C++.
-The USER-MEAMC fully replaces the MEAM package, which has been removed from LAMMPS after the 12 December 2018 version.
+The MEAM fully replaces the MEAM package, which has been removed from LAMMPS after the 12 December 2018 version.

 **Author:** Sebastian Huetter, (Otto-von-Guericke University Magdeburg)